furukazu/UnityCSVReader/README.md

 If you want stable module, use https://github.com/JoshClose/CsvHelper

-This CSVReader is implemented in a single file.
+This CSVReader interprets quoted-string, escaped double quote and new line.
+It is implemented in a single file.
 You can put (and remove) this class easily.

 ## How to use